 As in all of the latest generation of Mazda cars, the cabin architecture has been designed to create an intelligently configured cockpit layout for the driver, with all major controls and instrumentation laid out ergonomically around the focal point of the steering wheel.

-Clean-cut simplicity and elegant design abounds throughout the cabin, the easy-to-read three-dial driver’s instrument binnacle and the new 7-inch display screen atop the dashboard are examples of the classy yet uncomplicated feel, while in Sport Nav+ cars the BOSE® audio system tweeters are neatly incorporated into the A pillars.
+Clean-cut simplicity and elegant design abounds throughout the cabin, the easy-to-read three-dial driver’s instrument binnacle and 7-inch displayscreen atop the dashboard are examples of the classy yet uncomplicated feel, while in Sport Nav+ cars the BOSE® audio systemtweeters are neatly incorporated into the A pillars.

-Another stand-out feature of the Mazda CX-5 that’s immediately noticeable is the new-generation steering wheel design.
-This top-class leather wheel has a tactile feel, a smarter shape and a smaller centre pad.
-While the outer diameter of the wheel has not changed, the satin metallic decorations applied to the lower spokes are narrowed to give it a sleeker look, while the switches are now integrated and concentrated into one row.
-Additionally, Sport Nav+ models are equipped with a heated wheel rim, which automatically turns off after 30 minutes.
+Across all models the 2019 Mazda CX-5 features a top-class leather wheel that has a tactile feel, a stylish shape and a small centre pad.
+Additionally, Sport Nav+ models and above are equipped with a heated wheel rim, which automatically turns off after 30 minutes.

 Across all models the legibility of displays has been optimised for quicker and easier reading.
 The new 7-inch centre display is the first in a Mazda to adopt optical bonding to join the Liquid Crystal Display and touch panel, which suppresses reflections and presents a clearer image.
 The Multi-Information Display mounted within the right-hand dial of the driver’s instrument binnacle features a new, 4.6-inch colour TFT LCD screen, with related information grouped for quick and easy recognition.